zarf-dev/zarf/CONTRIBUTING.md

 # Get full help docs.
 There are all sorts of other helpful commands that help manage the decision log.
 adr help
 ```

+## Governance

+### Technical Steering Committee
+The Technical Steering Committee (the “TSC”) will be responsible for all technical oversight of the project.
+The TSC may elect a TSC Chair, who will preside over meetings of the TSC and will serve until their resignation or replacement by the TSC.
+Current members of the TSC include:

+#### Austin Abro
+Affiliation: Defense Unicorns
+GitHub: @AustinAbro321

+#### Danny Gershman
+Affiliation: Radius Method
+GitHub: @dgershman

+#### Jeff McCoy (TSC Chair)
+Affiliation: Defense Unicorns
+GitHub: @jeff-mccoy

+#### Sarah Christoff
+Affiliation: Defense Unicorns
+GitHub: @schristoff-du

+#### Wayne Starr
+Affiliation: Defense Unicorns
+GitHub: @Racer159